-For anyone starting photography taking a perfect picture of the milky way sounds like the final test before graduation.
+For anyone starting with a camera, photographing the milky way sounds like the final test before graduation.
 Well, it is not as difficult as it sounds and after reading this piece, you will be able to take a shot at it yourself.

 There is nothing as fascinating and beautiful as admiring a starry sky.
 It makes us realize how small we are and how many different worlds we are not able to see yet.
 Over the years photographers have been able to show us what our eyes can not see and with the increase in hobby photographers taking out their cameras to find the perfect shot, the milky way has become the holy grail of photography.